 The oldest heritage structure in Pune, Parvati Hill Temple, was built by the Peshwas of Pune.
 The Peshwas were regular visitors of the temple.
 The samadhi (tomb) of Balaji Bajirao also lies here as this was where he spent his last moments of life.

 The hillock is also home to the well known Peshwa museum which has some really interesting pieces from the history, like coins used as currency or the palanquin’s used by royalty or the riding clothes of the common horsemen or the grand attire of the kings and some ancient religious manuscripts.
 Entry Fee: INR 15

-There are 5 temples atop Parvati Hill.
+There are 5 temples atop this Hill.
 The most significant one is the Devdeveshwar temple (Shiva and Parvati).
-Other Temples include -Kartikeya Temple, Vishnu Temple, Vitthal Temple, Rama Temple
+Moreover, there are other Temples that include -Kartikeya Temple, Vishnu Temple, Vitthal Temple, Rama Temple

 This hillock which has a moderately steep flight of 103 stairs is an observation point which offers a picturesque view of Pune city.
 If you can make it atop early in the morning, you might catch the rising sun and watch the whole city waking up.

 Very few people know the hiking trail which exists right inside the Pune city from Parvati Hills to Taljai Hills.
-The entire area is covered with greens and filled with peace.
+Moreover, the entire area is covered with greens and filled with peace.
 Moreover, you can also visit Waghjai Temple which forms part of this hiking trail.